ngreifer/fwb/README.md

 bootstrap fails because many matched sets will fully omit either cases or non-cases, leading to perfect prediction and the failure of the model to converge, yielding invalid estimates.
-Because all units are retained when using the fractional weighted bootstrap, the model always converges and the estimates are reasonable.
+Because all units are retained when using the FWB, the model always converges and the estimates are reasonable.

 ``` r
 data("infert")